Russian Food Glossary – K L M N O

 Photo Russian Strawberry Kompot Photo

-Kompot – very popular Russian beverage can be made from fresh or dry berries and fruits.
+Компот ( Kompot ) – a very popular Russian beverage that can be made from fresh or dried berries and fruits.
 Also, kompot (Compote) can be called canned fruits in syrup.

 Strawberry beverage kompot recipe